Osaka fires 18 aces in win over Bencic to reach Miami Open final

-Four-times Grand Slam winner Naomi Osaka fired off 18 aces as the Japanese former world number beat Swiss Belinda Bencic 4-6 6-3 6-4 on Thursday to reach her first Miami Open final.
+Four-times Grand Slam winner Naomi Osaka fired off 18 aces as the Japanese former world No 1 beat Swiss Belinda Bencic 4-6, 6-3, 6-4 on Thursday (Mar 31) to reach her first Miami Open final.

 Osaka will next face either American Jessica Pegula or Poland's second seed Iga Swiatek, who meet later on Thursday.